Bucks rout Bulls 116-100 in Game 5, advance to face Celtics

 The third-seeded Bucks advanced to face second-seeded Boston in the Eastern Conference semifinals, with Game 1 on Sunday in Boston.
 The Celtics swept Brooklyn.

+“This was a lot of our guys’ first rodeo, just understanding what it’s like to compete in a playoff series,” Chicago’s DeMar DeRozan said.
+“There’s so much you can learn from that experience, especially going against the defending champs.”

-The absences enabled Milwaukee’s defense to focus much of its attention on containing DeMar DeRozan, who had scored 41 points in the Bulls’ Game 2 victory.
-DeRozan was held to 11 points Wednesday while shooting 5 of 10.
+Milwaukee focused on containing DeRozan, who had scored 41 points in the Bulls’ Game 2 victory.
+DeRozan was held to 11 points Wednesday while shooting 5 of 10, though he also had seven assists.

+“That was the game plan — make him see a lot of bodies and force everybody else to beat us,” Bucks guard Wesley Matthews said.

-Antetokounmpo led the way for the Bucks by shooting 11 of 15 from the floor and 11 of 14 from the free-throw line.
-Pat Connaughton hit 6 of 9 3-pointers and scored 20 points, and Bobby Portis added 14 points and career-high 17 rebounds.
-The Bucks’ largest lead was 29.
+Antetokounmpo was 1 of 15 from the floor and 11 of 14 from the free-throw line.
+Pat Connaughton went 6 of 9 on 3-point attempts and scored 20 points.
+Bobby Portis added 14 points and a career-high 17 rebounds.

 Patrick Williams scored 23 points, Nikola Vucevic 19 and Coby White 17 for the Bulls.
 Vucevic also had 16 rebounds and six assists.